RVCC-IDMX/poem-props-tarunbalaji3/README.md

 # IDMX 11ty Sass Starter

+## Poem Props - Having A Coke With You by Frank O'Hara

 The set of development scripts in this starter is configured to watch and compile a simple Sass structure using 11ty.

 The code is located in the `src` folder and the page is created in the `public` folder.